 Since its inception, MDA has invested more than $1 billion in neuromuscular disease research to uncover new treatments and cures.
 In 2016 alone, MDA awarded 66 new research, development and research infrastructure grants with a total funding commitment of more than $17 million.
 These and other MDA grants fund research projects designed to uncover the . . .

 This summer MDA challenged our families, friends, sponsors, staff and others around the nation to share their stories about living life without limits despite the challenges of neuromuscular disease.
 Some shared moments tied to pursuing an education or career that was thought to be out of reach.
-Some talked about skydiving, hiking or running . . .
+Some talked about skydiving, hiking or running a . . .

 Stealth Bio Therapeutics has reported encouraging results from a phase 2 clinical trial to evaluate elamipretide for the treatment of muscle weakness caused by mitochondrial disease.
 Elamipretide is an experimental drug designed to modify disease by helping to restore normal energy production in mitochondria and decrease oxidative stress.
 In the completed MMPOWER trial, investigators treated . . .